-Article 3ss of the BA states it is a criminal offence to conduct banking business without a licence.
-Furthermore, breach of duties by management and the board of a bank; for example reporting duties, will be punished as a criminal offence.
+Article 3(ss) of the BA states it is a criminal offence to conduct banking business without a licence.
+Furthermore, breach of duties by management and the board of a bank (e.g., reporting duties) will be punished as a criminal offence.
 As these duties are far-reaching, this puts an enormous amount of pressure on banks and their employees.
 To mitigate this, Article 63b explicitly states that the principles of proportionality and efficiency must be respected when judging failures of duties.
-At the same time, Article 64 makes it clear that it will mainly be the persons who acted or should have acted who are responsible together with the legal person, which will be jointly and severally liable for monetary penalties.
+At the same time, Article 64 makes it clear that it will mainly be the persons who acted or should have acted who are responsible together with the legal person that will be jointly and severally liable for monetary penalties.

 Article 64a requires that the FMA has an effective and reliable reporting system through which employees of a bank can observe and report any violations, misconduct or unlawful behaviour of their institution.

-There is a legal liability of a bank towards its clients if the bank fails to fulfil its duties and subsequently causes damage to clients.
+There is a legal liability of a bank towards its clients if the bank fails to fulfil its duties and consequently causes damage to clients.

 incorrect information or advice given to the injured party,